chef/chef-web-docs/snapshots/release_analytics/source/index.rst

 Use this visibility to verify compliance against internal controls.

-If you are new to Chef, familiarize yourself with the other core components: :doc:`the server, workstations, and nodes <chef_overview>`.
+If you are new to Chef, familiarize yourself with the other core components: the server, workstations, and nodes .
 For more information about workstations, cookbooks, and nodes, see the documentation for the chef-client.
 For more information about the server, see documentation for the Chef server.

 Install, Upgrade
 =====================================================